QuantConnect/lean-cli/README.md

   --data-purchase-limit INTEGER   The maximum amount of QCC to spend on downloading data during the backtest when using
                                   QuantConnect as data provider

-  --image TEXT                    The LEAN engine image to use (defaults to quantconnect/lean:latest) --update                        Pull the LEAN engine image before running the backtest --lean-config FILE              The Lean configuration file that should be used (defaults to the nearest lean.json)
+  --release                       Compile C# projects in release configuration (defaults to debug) --image TEXT                    The LEAN engine image to use (defaults to quantconnect/lean:latest) --update                        Pull the LEAN engine image before running the backtest --lean-config FILE              The Lean configuration file that should be used (defaults to the nearest lean.json)